 While my example has a few chapters, keep in mind that your ebook does not need to be lengthy.
 I have one golden rule for ebook length: Write what is needed to effectively educate your audience about your selected topic.
 If that requires five pages, great!
 If that requires 30 pages, so be it.
 Just don't waste words thinking you need to write a long ebook.

 With that, let's move on to the actual copy you're writing.

-Chapter 1: Write Effective Ebook Copy
+Step 3: Write Effective Ebook Copy

 This should also hold true for all your other marketing efforts, such as email marketing, call-to-action creation, and landing page production.
 “Clarity trumps persuasion,” as Dr. Flint McGlaughlin of MECLABS often likes to say.